Small Models Have Emotions, Too!

 Dataset Creation

 For representation engineering, we must first create a dataset of contrastive pairs.
 In our case, the contrastive pairs will first not be against a neutral baseline, but rather contrastive between a wide variety of different emotions.
-Following Anthropic’s example, we also generate emotion-neutral data points, but have not yet been able to achieve comparible results in their usage (where the authors reduced the variance of up to 50%).
+Following Anthropic’s example, we also generate emotion-neutral data points, but have not yet been able to achieve comparable results in their usage (where the authors reduced the variance of up to 50%).

 We reuse Anthropic’s 100 topics and generate 12 stories per topic per emotion per language.
 Our prompts can be found here.
 To reduce costs, we only generate stories for 30 emotions with Sonnet 4.6.
 Opus 4.7 helped the author to find a good representative subset of emotions to use, focusing on having a balanced set across both valence and arousal.